 The temple was dedicated to the Gods Amun (the ‘King of the Gods), Mut (‘Mother of the Gods’), and Khonsu (‘God of the Moon’).
 Karnak was the most important place of worship during the ancient era and today it serves as an awe-inspiring open-air museum.
 The whole area covers around 200 acres and was constructed over a period of 2,000 years.

 The Valley of the Kings

 The Egyptians believed in an afterlife where all of life’s pleasures could be enjoyed without any suffering.
-To enter the afterlife you had to live a good, honourable life by obeying superiors, respecting the gods, and helping the poor.
+To enter the afterlife you had to live a good, honorable life by obeying superiors, respecting the gods, and helping the poor.
 Your body had to be preserved through mummification and most people were, only the worst criminals’ bodies were not mummified.

 The Valley of the Kings was the burial of the Pharaohs and powerful nobles for a period of 500 years (16th to 11th centuries BC).
-The most famous discovery there was the tomb of Tutankhamun which led the mysterious deaths of the archaeologists and the subsequent rumors of the Curse of the Pharaohs.
+The most famous discovery there was the tomb of Tutankhamun which led to the mysterious deaths of the archaeologists and the subsequent rumors of the Curse of the Pharaohs.
 In total there are 63 tombs to see though no one knows how many remain undiscovered.

 The Pyramids of Giza

 The Pyramids of Giza are shrouded in mystery.
 There are numerous theories on how they were built but one thing is for certain, they were a remarkably impressive achievement.
 The Great Pyramid, the largest of the group, is the oldest of the Seven Wonders of the Ancient World, and the only one largely intact.
 It was the tallest man-made structure in the world for over 3,800 years.